Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Calibration Results

-We next consider the three-dimensional slow–fast triad model \cite{thual2016simple} used as a conceptual model for ENSO.
-The slow variables $(u_1,u_2)$ form a damped linear oscillator with frequency $\omega$ and common damping $d_u$, while the fast variable $\tau$ (wind burst activity) relaxes with rate $d_{\tau}$ and injects energy into $u_1$.
-The $\tau$ equation features multiplicative noise whose amplitude increases with $u_1$ through $\tanh(u_1)+1$, capturing the state dependence of westerly wind bursts.
+We next consider a three-dimensional slow--fast triad model introduced by \cite{thual2016simple} as a conceptual representation of the El Ni\~no--Southern Oscillation (ENSO).
+The model couples two slow variables $(u_1,u_2)$, representing ocean--atmosphere modes, to a fast variable $\tau$, representing wind-burst activity.
+The slow variables form a damped linear oscillator with frequency $\omega$ and common damping rate $d_u$, while the fast variable relaxes toward zero with rate $d_{\tau}$ and injects energy into the first slow mode through a linear coupling.
+A key physical feature is that the noise driving $\tau$ is multiplicative: its amplitude grows with $u_1$ through the function $\tanh(u_1)+1$, capturing the observation that westerly wind bursts are more active during warm ENSO states.
 In physical variables $(u_1,u_2,\tau)$ the dynamics read

+where $\xi_1, \xi_2, \xi_3$ are independent Gaussian white noises.
+The parameter vector is $\bm{\theta}=(d_u,\omega,d_{\tau},\sigma_1,\sigma_2,\sigma_3)$: three drift parameters governing the deterministic dynamics and three diffusion parameters controlling the noise amplitudes.
+The noise in the first two equations is additive, while the noise in the third equation is state-dependent (multiplicative) through the factor $\tanh(u_1)+1$.